 ATHLETES IN PARIS

-“Athletes In Paris come from the Northeast & sing in an accent too broad for anyone outside a 50 mile radius of Newcastle to fully comprehend more than little soundbites.
+“Athletes In Paris come from the Northeast & sing in an accent too broad for anyone outside a 50 mile radius of Sunderland to fully comprehend more than little soundbites.
 To the accidental tourist they are an indie band speaking in tongues.
 They have two drummers playing world beats and latin grooves and their idiosyncratic pop songs are punctuated with chanted gang-vocals and frantic muted guitar picking.
 It’s one big multicultural northern melting pot…”

 THE B OF THE BANG